tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 | Intercept    |   106.34 |         95.46 |        117.25 |   1 |
 | conditVaried |    79.64 |         57.92 |        101.63 |   1 |

 Table 5: **Experiment 1 - End of training performance**.
 The Intercept represents the average of the baseline (constant condition), and the conditVaried coefficient reflects the difference between the constant and varied groups.
-A larger positive estimates indicates a greater deviation (lower accuracy) for the varied group.
+A larger positive estimate indicates a greater deviation (lower accuracy) for the varied group.
 </div>